xmos/lib_audio_dsp/doc/05_api_reference/modules/drc.rst

 ``(1 - 1 / ratio) / 2`` .
 The gain can then be calculated as an
 exponential in the linear domain.

-The C struct below is used for all the compressors implementations.
+The C structs below are used for all the compressors implementations.

 .. doxygenstruct:: compressor_t
+    :members:

+.. doxygenstruct:: compressor_stereo_t
     :members:

 .. _CompressorRMS: